-Jessa Duggar Grows Net Worth Using Family, Baby & Husband Ben Seewald Amidst ‘Counting On’ Cancellation Rumors
+Jessa Duggar Grows Net Worth Using Family, Baby, & Husband Ben Seewald Amid ‘Counting On’ Cancellation Rumors

-Despite the fact that Counting On cancellation rumors are afloat, Jessa Duggar still is trying to connect with her fans on Instagram.
+Despite the fact that Counting On cancellation rumors are making the rounds, Jessa Duggar is still trying to connect with her fans on Instagram.
 She posts about her baby boys and husband the most out of all the married Duggars and gives her fans an intimate look at her family dynamics.
-Knowing that Jessa has two million people following her, she has the potential to grow her net worth via Instagram.
+Knowing that Jessa has 2 million people following her, she has the potential to grow her net worth via Instagram.

 The 25-year-old mother of two frequently posts about her life with her kids and husband, not just in photos, but also in long captions that work like a mini blog.
-She documents not just the cute moment from her two sons’ lives, but also shows pictures of piles of diapers, crying kids and writes about how tiring parenting and housekeeping can be.
+She documents not just the cute moment from her two sons’ lives, but she also shows pictures of piles of diapers and crying kids.
+Additionally, Jessa writes about how tiring parenting and housekeeping can be.

 She also has been interactive with her fans.
 When she was criticized for various cleaning or mothering techniques, she responded by making a new post on Instagram.
 Instead of making excuses and getting defensive, she used the opportunity to give context and to point out that nobody makes for a perfect parent.